*The area code for all numbers listed below is 336 unless otherwise indicated.

 How do I report abandoned motor vehicles and / or overgrown yards?

-Call the Inspections Division of the Engineering and Inspections Department at 373-2111 about abandoned motor vehicles and report property upkeep issues to the Code Compliance Office of the Planning and Community Development Department online.
+Call the Inspections Division of the Engineering and Inspections Department at 373-2111 about abandoned motor vehicles and report property upkeep issues to the Code Compliance Office of the Neighborhood Development Department online.

 How do I find out my court date?